img

 What causes cold sores?

 Cold sores are caused by the herpes simplex virus type 1 (HSV-1) and more rarely HSV-2.
-HSV is incredibly infectious and spreads easily through contact with the skin, saliva and other bodily fluids.
+HSV is incredibly contageous and spreads easily through contact with the skin, saliva and other bodily fluids.

 Approximately 3.7 billion worldwide are carriers of HSV-1.
-Some of them may never develop a single cold sore whilst others suffer frequent outbreaks.
-There are certain triggers that can bring about cold sores:
+Some of them may never develop a single cold sore while others suffer from frequent outbreaks.
+There are certain triggers that can bring about cold sores including:

 • Very cold, windy or dry, hot weather